MS-Sustainability-Resources/MS_SustainabilityManager_SDK_Sample/README.md

 # Microsoft Sustainability Manager SDK Sample

 ## Overview
 This sample demonstrates how to access Microsoft Sustainability Manager data using the Dataverse SDK and C# code.
 Specifically, it retrieves data from the `msdyn_emission` entity (Emission entity) and exports the output to a CSV file.
-This example is intended to help customers and partners who want to interact with Microsoft Sustainability Manager using Dataverse.
+This example is intended to help customers and partners who want to interact with Microsoft Sustainability Manager using C# code.

+## Potential Scenarios
+This sample code provides a flexible foundation for scenarios where execution occurs outside Microsoft Sustainability Manager.
+Customers and partners can use it to read and write data across systems, integrate with Azure Functions and Logic Apps for automation, or facilitate point-to-point integrations.
+Whether embedding scripts for multi-product interactions or streamlining sustainability data workflows, this sample serves as a starting point for extending and optimizing sustainability solutions.

 ## Authentication Method
 The sample uses **OAuth** authentication with a `ClientId` to connect to Microsoft Dataverse.
 Authentication details are read from the `appsettings.json` file.
 The connection string is built dynamically in the code as follows: